NK-Works/NK-Works/README.md

 </a>

 <!-- Bio -->
 ###  CONGRATULATIONS!
-YOU FOUND ME :)
+YOU FOUND ME :

-- 👨‍💻 I’m currently working on web development technologies like `Spring Boot`, `Angular`, `React` etc.
+- 👨‍💻 I'm a versatile software developer with experience in `Node.js`, `.NET Core`, `React`, `IoT`, and more.
+- 🎓  Cruising through my 3rd year at **Chitkara University in Punjab, India**—where learning meets adventure!
-- 📚 I’m currently learning **Docker, JUnit and Mockito** 😅
+- 📚 Currently diving into **Jenkins, Generative AI, and React Native** to expand my skills! 😅
-- 💪🏼 Future Goals: Learn more technologies, starting next with **SAP Commerce** - Never stop creating new ideas.
+- 💪🏼 My future goals?
+Mastering Deep Machine Learning to turn ambitious ideas into powerful software solutions.
+- ⚡ **Building software to achieve dreams!**